daimahou/documentation/docs/abilities/ability-asset/index.md

 An Ability is defined by a scriptable object inside your project folder.
 It is organized into multiple collapse-able sections, each of which controls a very specific feature of this system.

-- **Targeting** : An input system that allows to change how the targets are acquired by the system.
+- **Targeting** : An input system that allows you to change how the targets are acquired by the system.
 Automatically find the closest target, centers around the caster or at the mouse click are some of the different options.

 - **Activation** : Controls how the ability activates its effect on the target and how input is processed.
 Some options are a single activation driven by an animation, or a channeling effect that stays active as long as it is on.

-- **Requirements** : Define conditions which needs to be met in order to for an ability to be cast-able.
+- **Requirements** : Define conditions which need to be met in order for an ability to be cast-able.
 Some requirements can also prevent an ability from activate and/or apply a cost to it, *e.g. cooldown or mana cost.*

 - **Filters** : Define conditions that are used to filter the valid targets for your ability, *e.g. filtering the caster to prevent friendly fire.*